-Klatle-Bhi (pronounced “Cloth-Bay”) is a Kwakwaka’wakw and Squamish artist who began his career by studying the works of his ancestors from museums and galleries.
-He apprenticed with master carver Simon Dick for two years and credits a large part of his success to this opportunity.
+Klatle-Bhi (pronounced “Cloth-Bay”) began his career by studying the works of his ancestors from museums and galleries.
+He apprenticed with master carver Simon Dick for two years and credits a large part of his success to that opportunity.
 Klatle-Bhi has also worked with artists Beau Dick, Wayne Alfred, Wade Baker and Rick Harry, taking influence on their understanding of native art and culture.
 He comes from a very traditionally rooted family where Squamish and Kwakwaka’wakw cultures are a large part of everyday life.
 Aside from his artwork, Klatle-Bhi aspires to maintain the languages, dances and songs of his ancestors.

 He has been developing his carving over 20 years, and is committed to the spiritual and cultural expression of his ancestors, as well as integrating his own personal and spiritual journey into his work.
 Klatle-Bhi’s style is distinctive, always striving for the highest level of craftsmanship.

-In 2008, Klatle-Bhi was commissioned by Petro-Canada to carve a 22-foot totem pole for the Vancouver 2010 Winter Olympics as part of their national sponsorship of the games.
-The Legacy Sea-to-Sky pole stood at the Four Host First Nations Pavilion at Queen Elizabeth Theatre during the games, and after the Olympics, the pole has come to be a permanent installation in the atrium of Petro-Canada’s Calgary headquarters.
+In 2008, Klatle-Bhi was commissioned by Petro-Canada to carve a 22-foot totem pole for the Vancouver 2010 Olympics as part of their national sponsorship of the games, and after the Olympics, the pole has come to be a permanent installment in the atrium of Petro-Canada’s Calgary Headquarters.